-Hair loss especially is men is something most men expect but it’s still embarrassing.
-You’re frantically searching the internet for some cure or treatment, hours reading medical pages.
+Hair loss is something most men expect but can still be embarrassing.
+You’re frantically searching the internet for treatment or cure and spend hours reading medical pages.
 You can stop looking now!
 You have probably not heard about DHT so keep reading and you’ll be an expert by the end of this article.

-To get a better understanding of DHT and how it works, we need to go back to start and learn about hair growth.
-So the thought of hair loss is unsettling, take comfort in knowing that it does not happen overnight.
-There are four stages of hair growth that occurs on your head.
+To get a better understanding of DHT and how it works, first need to learn about hair growth.
+Although the thought of hair loss is unsettling, take comfort in knowing that it does not happen overnight.
+There are four stages of hair growth that occur on your head.
 The anagen, catagen, telogen, and exogen phase.
-You probably learnt this in biology class but don’t worry I didn’t remember what they were before my research.

-The exogen phase (hair fall) happens as the hair follicle is growing a new hair and it’s pushing the old one out.
+The exogen phase happens as the hair follicle is growing a new hair which is pushing the old one out.
 But how does this all relate to hair loss?
 Hair loss sets in as the hair follicles get smaller and smaller.
-This makes it harder for hair growth, the anagen phase becomes shorter and the telogen phase is longer.
-Male hair loss is a slow progressive process and spans a couple of years, it does not happen instantaneously.
-Do don’t go down without a fight, you have time to stop it.
-So this is where you can start using DHT.
+This makes it harder for hair growth, the anagen phase becomes shorter while the telogen phase becomes longer.
+Male hair loss is a slow progressive process and usually spans several years.
+Meaning you have time to stop it, and this is where you can start using DHT to your advantage.

 DHT is known as dihydrotestosterone.
-It is a male sex hormone (an androgen) which consists of the male hormone we all have heard about, testosterone.
-This testosterone plays many roles in male sex characteristic development: facial hair, deep voice and muscles.
-An enzyme called 5alpha-reductase converts the testosterone into DHT.
-Male hair loss happens as the DHT binds to receptors in the hair follicles causing them to shrink and stop hair growth altogether.
+It is a male sex hormone (an androgen) which which is derived from testosterone.
+An enzyme called 5-alpha reductase converts testosterone into DHT.
+Male hair loss happens as DHT then binds to receptors on hair follicles, causing them to shrink and stop producing hair altogether.
 You’re probably wondering why it happens to you.
-Male hair has some sort of genetic predisposition, but scientist have not come up with an answer as to why it happens in some families and not others.
+Male-pattern hair loss has a genetic predisposition, but scientist have not come up with an answer as to why it happens in some families and not others.

 Yes, there are some key things you should know about.
-You’ll probably come across loads of sites on the internet claiming all different types of products acting as DHT blockers - shampoos, pumpkin seeds or even emu oil.
-But there’s only one type of DHT blocker known to work so before you go buying emu oil, please know it will not work.
+You’ll probably come across loads of sites on the internet claiming that all different types of products act as DHT blockers - shampoos, pumpkin seeds or even emu oil.
+But there’s only one type of DHT blocker known to work, so before you go buying emu oil, please reconsider.

-Finasteride is a DHT blocker that is only available via a doctor’s prescription.
-Yes, that’s very annoying I know but it needs to be regulated.
-Finasteride has its effects by binding to the 5alpaha reductase enzyme, stopping the conversion of testosterone to DHT as testosterone can’t do it on its own.
-By stopping the DHT production from the source, this can put a stop to that hair loss and receding hairline.
+Finasteride is a DHT blocker that is only available with a doctor’s prescription.
+Finasteride works by binding to the 5-alpha reductase enzyme, stopping the conversion of testosterone to DHT.
+By stopping DHT production, finasteride can slow down, stop or even reverse hair loss.

-Finasteride available as Propecia is a daily pill available on prescription.
-So yes you’ll have to make that doctors appointment and get a prescription.
-It can be annoying but most definitely worth it to stop the hair loss.
+Finasteride. available as Propecia, is a daily pill available by prescription only.
+So yes, you’ll have to make an appointment to get a prescription.
+This may be inconvenient, but is certainly worth it to stop hair loss.
 Here at Medzino, we make it simpler for you.
 You won’t need to leave the comfort of your home to get that prescription.
-Just get a two minutes consultation and if you’re eligible for a DHT blocker medication, you’ll get it posted straight to your home.
-Easy peasy and hassle-free.
+Just schedule a two minute consultation, and if you’re eligible for finateride, we will send it straight to your home, hassle free.

-If hair loss would stop overnight, that would be miraculous but you’ll have to be patient.
-It can take a couple of months before you start seeing a difference and you’ll have to keep taking it for the effects to last.
+Finasteride will not stop hair loss overnight and patience is needed.
+It can take a couple of months before you start seeing a difference, and you’ll have to keep taking it for the effects to last.

 So the reason behind hair loss is DHT.
-It shrinks those hair follicles, stopping hair growth!
-That’s not what you want so by using DHT blockers it basically stops DHT from working and halts hair loss and even can even help future hair growth.
+It shrinks hair follicles, stopping hair growth and leading to gradula hair loss.
+By using DHT blockers, you can stop DHT from working and halt hair loss.
+You may even help new hair growth.